 Green Acres Park

-Green Acres Parks consists of 8.5 acres along Dieble Creek, south of Highway 72.
-The park is accessible off of both Green Acres Drive and Olive Street, and offers a lighted softball field with bleachers that serves, along with Schuman Park and the Ber Juan Sportsplex, as a location for League games.
-The field is also the home of the Rolla Lady Bulldogs softball team.
-In addition to its softball facilities, the park features a playground, picnic shelter / pavilion, basketball court, and sand volleyball court.
+Green Acres Parks consists of nearly 13 acres along Dieble Creek, south of Highway 72.
+The park is accessible off of both Green Acres Drive and Olive Street, and offers a lighted softball field, two playgrounds, picnic shelter / pavilion, basketball court, bathroom, three pickleball courts, and a sand volleyball court.

 Heritage Heights Park